fongchingam/fongchingam.github.io/README.md

-# Chingam Fong
+# About
 Hi there!
-I am a Ph.D. student of the Chinese University of Hong Kong, started in 2021.
+Since 2021, I have been a Physics Ph.D. student in the Chinese University of Hong Kong, studying under Professor Kenny C. Y. Ng.

 Currently my project is on cosmic ray interaction in the inner heliosphere and interaction with the Sun.